openwashdata/washinvestments/README.md

 <!-- badges: end -->

-The goal of washinvestments is to provide users documentation on the newly created data set published alongside the article “Multilateral development banks investment behaviour in water and sanitation: Findings and lessons from 60 years of investment projects in Africa and Asia” (Heidler et al. 2023).
-This data set was compiled by drawing on 3,639 water and sanitation projects and assess territorial trends, technology choices, distribution of financial burdens, and reforms to institutional arrangements to assess the investment behaviour of the World Bank, ADB, and AfDB in water supply and sanitation from their first operations in the 1960s until 2020 and distil how they responded to trends in urbanization and the policy debates about governing access to basic services.
+The goal of washinvestments is to provide users documentation on the data set published alongside the article “Multilateral development banks investment behaviour in water and sanitation: Findings and lessons from 60 years of investment projects in Africa and Asia” (Heidler et al.
+2023).

 ## Installation